List of Zyuden Sentai Kyoryuger characters: Debo Monsters

 The Debo Monsters (デーボモンスター, Dēbo Monsutā) are alien monsters created by Deboth and one of the Deboth Knights' energies.
-With the exception of the Zetsumates, the majority that followed them are based on modern day objects and correspond to the knight who created them.
+With the exception of the Zetsumates, the majority that followed them are primarily based on modern day objects and the occasional animals who correspond to the knight who created them.
 Deceased Debo Monsters are sent to Deboth Hell (デーボスヘル, Dēbosu Heru), also known as the Darkness of the Land (大地の闇, Daichi no Yami), under Lake Madō.
 When the lake is dried up, several of them are brought back and ingest items to regain their physical forms before the lake is restored.
 After the Kyoryugers seal the path to Deboth Hell and destroy several of the revived Debo Monsters however, Deboth loses the ability to create new Debo Monsters.
 Amidst Deboth's endgame, the Debo Monsters were to be revived once more, but Torin, the Spirit Rangers, and Canderrilla destroy Deboth Hell and ensure the Debo Monsters' permanent demise.